abnceo/myGitsite/source/books/Swift/21-advanced/README.md

     }
     // Even though the names are the same, there are actually two variables in the code above. jobTitle in black is the optional variable, while jobTitle in blue is the temporary constant to be assigned with the optional value.
     ```

+#### 比较混淆的地方：
+- The @Binding keyword signifies that the caller is responsible for providing the binding of the state variable.
+As mentioned earlier, a binding establishes a two-wayconnection between a property and a view that needs to modify the value of thatproperty.
+- When you annotate a property with @State, SwiftUI automatically stores it somewhere in your application.
+Furthermore, views thatutilize this property will automatically listen for any changes to its value.